-- 1. It is the responsibility of the Board, and those who work in the library, to: - a) ensure that all library users have the fundamental right to have access to all expressions of knowledge, creativity and intellectual activity, and to express their thoughts publicly - b) guarantee and facilitate access to all expressions of knowledge and intellectual activity, including those which some elements of society may consider to be unconventional, unpopular or unacceptable - c) make available all of the library's public facilities and services to all individuals and groups who need them - d) resist all efforts to limit the exercise of these responsibilities, while recognizing the right of criticism by individuals and groups - 2.
+- 1. It is the responsibility of the Board, and those who work in the Library, to: - a) ensure that all Library users have the fundamental right to have access to all expressions of knowledge, creativity and intellectual activity, and to express their thoughts publicly - guarantee and facilitate access to all expressions of knowledge and intellectual activity, including those which some elements of society may consider to be unconventional, unpopular or unacceptable - c) make available all of the Library's public facilities and services to all individuals and groups who need them - d) safeguard and foster free expression and the right to safe and welcoming places and conditions - e) resist all efforts to limit the exercise of these responsibilities, while recognizing the right of criticism by individuals and groups - 2.
 It is the responsibility of the Chief Executive Officer to ensure that the principles of intellectual freedom are integrated into relevant organizational policies, procedures and practices.